 4. Make the URLs Descriptive

-Besides adding short and relevant URLs, you can improve it by placing it in categories and subcategories within your link structure.
-That way, there’s wider context and has visitors know the gist of your content.
+Besides adding short and relevant URLs, you can improve them by placing them in categories and subcategories within your link structure.
+That way, there’s a wider context and has visitors know the gist of your content.

 5. Double Down Your Meta Descriptions